Plain-English starting point

 How do I respond to a hostile co-parent text?

-Last reviewed May 07, 2026
+Last reviewed Jun 21, 2026

 Short answer

-Start with the real job
+Start with the real job of the reply

-Use a simple shape
+Use a calm three-part shape

 When you need more time

-You can write: I saw your message.
+Try: I saw your message.
 I will review the schedule and reply by tonight.

 Make the next piece usable